edahlgren/accpub/README.md

-This is a preview of a not-for-profit software development company designed to accelerate the publishing of academic papers.
+This is a preview of an early-stage not-for-profit software development company designed to accelerate the publishing of academic papers, starting with Computer Science and Natural Language Processing research.

 [Jump to FAQ](#faq)

-Focus is on addressing difficult and important problems with academic software, starting in the fields of Computer Science and Natural Language Processing.
+The not-for-profit tackles problems with academic software that authors and research groups struggle to address on their own, even with sufficient training.
 For example,

 + [Reproducibility](#reproducibility)
 + [Sustainable software design](#sustainable-software-design)